Hoping to study and/or conduct research outside of Canada? The following external funding opportunities will help you do just that.

 Preparing your application

-You must prepare your application and supporting materials using their format standards (consult each agency website, links bove).
+Prepare your application and supporting materials using the Tri-Council Format standards (please consult the appropriate agency website).
 If your application does not conform to these standards, the agency may reject it or it may be at a disadvantage in the selection process.

-If you have supporting documents written in a language other than English or French, you are required to provide the agency with a certified translation of the document.
+If you have supporting documents written in a language other than English or French, you must provide the agency with a certified translation of the document.

 - A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
 Please submit hard copy with original signature.

-- An outline of the intended research activities during the study period abroad (2 pages max)
+- An outline of the intended research activities during the study period abroad (2 pages max).
+See agency website for important detailed requirements of this document.

-- A letter of recommendation signed by the Chair of the department with original signature (this document is in addition to agency requirements)
+- A letter of recommendation signed by the Graduate Program Director or designate with original signature (this document is in addition to agency requirements).

-If you have been awarded the above fellowship, please request payment by forwarding to Service Point a copy of your award notice and written confirmation of your dates of travel.
-Clearly label documents "GPS Graduate Funding".
+If you have been awarded the above fellowship, please request payment by forwarding a copy of your award notice and a copy of your travel documents to graduatefunding [dot] gps [at] mcgill [dot] ca

 Philip F. Vineberg Travelling Fellowship